choonkeat/elm-auto-encoder-decoder/README.md

 # Intention

-Given the content of `Foo.Bar` Elm module...
+Given the content of a `Foo.Bar` Elm module

 ``` elm
 module Foo.Bar exposing (..)